Fans Slam Gina Rodriguez’s ‘Hollow’ Apology After Saying N-Word, Accuse Her Of Seeking Attention For Herself

-Gina Rodriguez issued a public apology after she sparked a firestorm of controversy by posting a vide that showed her singing the N-word, but the apology has sparked a new controversy as fans accuse the Jane the Virgin actress of being insincere and trying to draw more attention to herself.
+Gina Rodriguez issued a public apology after she sparked a firestorm of controversy by posting a vide that showed her singing the N-word.
+Now, the apology has sparked a new controversy as fans accuse the Jane the Virgin actress of being insincere and trying to draw more attention to herself.

-The actress posted on her Instagram Stories the now-deleted video clip of herself singing along to the 1996 Fugees song “Ready or Not” that contains a lyric with the N-word.
+The actress posted on her Instagram stories the now-deleted video clip of herself singing along to the 1996 Fugees song, “Ready or Not,” that contains a lyric with the N-word.
 Rodriguez looking into the camera as she sang the lyric, then turned away and laughed with someone next to her.
 The clip led to accusations of racism against the actress, and prompted her to take to Instagram to share an apology.

 In the apology, Rodriguez said she was sorry to anyone who was offended and justified the incident by saying she grew up loving the Fugees and singer Lauryn Hill.